 params hash and you can deal with the binary blob from there.

-Fortunately, I believe no one in their right minds expose an MRI process directly to the internet.
+Fortunately, I believe no one in their right minds exposes an MRI process directly to the internet.
 We are usually behind a reverse proxy, such as Haproxy, NGINX, Apache HTTPD or something similar.

 And usually those reverse proxies are the ones that receive the upload and they only proxy the request when the upload is finished.
 So the MRI/Rails application can continue to respond to requests in the meantime.